kinto-b/karten-cli/README.md

 ## Usage with Kindle

 If you've got the 'vocabulary builder' feature turned on on your Kindle, you'll be able to create flashcards by extracting your dictionary lookups.
-Simply plug in your Kindle, find it which drive it is at (for me thats' `D:/`), and then run
+Simply plug in your Kindle, find out which drive it is at (for me thats' `D:/`), and then run

 ```bash
 $ karten kindle-deck D:/ --file=./cards.csv